balderb/freestyle_pp_assessment/README.md

-# freestyle assessment for Intracto Ghent
+# Freestyle assessment for Intracto Ghent
 ## Motivation
 This is a project for an assessment @ Intracto Ghent.
 In this project, I try to build on top of a previous pixel perfect assessment and used some of my creative design skills.
 I paid attention to readability of the code,